 The term $\nabla \cdot \eta_2 \mathbf{u}2$ is essentially a forcing which drives the M_4 tide.
-To the extent that the M_2 tidal elevations and currents which define this term in the nonlinear prior solution are inexact, there will be an error in this forcing, and hence in the linearized continuity equation for the M_4 constituent (but not the continuity equation for the M_2 frequency).
+To the extent that the M_2 tidal elevations and currents which define this term in the nonlinear prior

-To estimate the magnitude of this error we calculate the difference between the M_4 forcing term calculated using the prior and inverse solutions:
+To estimate the magnitude of this error, we calculate the difference between the M_4 forcing term calculated using the prior and inverse solutions:

-$$|\nabla \cdot (\mathbf{u}{\text{prior}} \boldsymbol{\eta}{\text{prior}} - \mathbf{u}{\text{inv}} \boldsymbol{\eta}{\text{inv}})| \tag{5}$$
+$$\left|\nabla \cdot \left(\mathbf{u}{prior} \eta{prior} - \mathbf{u}{inv} \eta{inv}\right)\right| \tag{5}$$

 The result is plotted in Fig. 5 on a logarithmic scale.
-Note that errors in bathymetry make an additional contribution to errors in the forcing of (4), since computation of \mathbf{u}2 from the transports requires dividing by H. However, for plausible bathymetry error levels (e.g., 5-10%) this additional term is not significant.
-Because the estimated error varies by many orders of magnitude, the peaks in Fig. 5 were truncated, and then the result was smoothed to define spatially varying variances for errors in the M4 continuity equation.
-This error covariance was then used, with a Monte Carlo approach, to compute prior error variances for elevations, under the assumption that the momentum equations were exact.
-These were compared to the elevation prior error variances obtained under the assumption of an exact continuity equation, with the standard OTIS model for errors in the momentum equations.
-For the European Shelf we find that errors in the continuity equation contribute only about 10% to the elevation error, and are thus probably negligible.
+Note that errors in bathymetry make an additional contribution to errors in the forcing of Eq.
+4 because computation of u_2 from the transports requires dividing by H. However, for plausible bathymetry error levels (e.g., 5-10%), this additional term is not significant.
+Because the estimated error varies by many orders of magnitude, the peaks in Fig. 5 were truncated and then the result was smoothed to define spatially varying variances for errors in the M4 continuity equation.
+This error covariance was then used with a Monte Carlo approach to compute prior error variances for elevations under the assumption that the momentum equations were exact.
+These were compared to the elevation prior error variances obtained under the assumption of an exact continuity equation with the standard OTIS model for errors in the momentum equations.
+For the European Shelf, we find that errors in the continuity equation contribute only about 10% to the elevation error and are thus probably negligible.
 Given the very approximate nature of our dynamical error covariances, using the standard OTIS covariance (with an exact continuity equation) seems well justified.
-These results also provide support for our comparatively simple frequency domain assimilation approach: errors associated with the nonlinear terms that couple constituents are likely less important than uncertainties in modeling dissipative processes.
-We experimented with combining the continuity error covariance with the standard OTIS momentum error covariance, using a range of relative scalings.
+These results also provide support for our comparatively simple frequency domain assimilation approach: Errors associated with the nonlinear terms that couple constituents are likely less important than uncertainties in modeling dissipative processes.
+We experimented with combining the continuity error covariance with the standard OTIS momentum error covariance using a range of relative scalings.
 Although details of the inverse solutions depend upon the covariance, solution quality (as assessed by comparison to validation data) was not clearly improved by allowing for errors in the continuity equation.
-For all results discussed subsequently we consider results obtained with the standard OTIS covariance.
+For all results discussed subsequently, we consider results obtained with the standard OTIS covariance.